 Gain on Disposition of Assets - 2023 Dispositions.
-During the year ended December 31, 2023, the Company sold nine income properties, including (i) an outparcel of the multi-tenant property known as Eastern Commons, located in Henderson, Nevada, for \$2.1 million, (ii) four outparcels of the multi-tenant property known as Crossroads Towne Center, located in Chandler, Arizona, for an aggregate sale price of \$11.5 million, (iii) a single tenant office property located in Reston, Virginia leased to General Dynamics for \$18.5 million, (iv) a multi-tenant property known as Westcliff, located in Fort Worth, Texas, for \$14.8 million, (v) a multi-tenant property known as Eastern Commons, located in Henderson, Nevada, for \$18.2 million, (vi) a single tenant office property known as Sabal Pavilion located in Tampa, Florida for \$22.0 million.
+During the year ended December 31, 2023, the Company sold nine income properties, including (i) an outparcel of the multi-tenant property known as Eastern Commons, located in Henderson, Nevada, for \$2.1 million, (ii) four outparcels of the multi-tenant property known as Crossroads Towne Center, located in Chandler, Arizona, for an aggregate sale price of \$11.5 million, (iii) a single tenant office property located in Reston, Virginia leased to General Dynamics for \$18.5 million, (iv) a multi-tenant property known as Westcliff, located in Fort Worth, Texas, for \$14.8 million, (v) a multi-tenant office property known as Eastern Commons, located in Tampa, Florida for \$18.2 million, (vi) a single tenant office property known as Sabal Pavilion located in Tampa, Florida for \$2.0 million.
 The sales of these nine properties reflect a total disposition volume of \$87.1 million and resulted in aggregate gains on sales of \$6.6 million, which consisted of aggregate gains on disposition of \$8.2 million, aggregate losses on disposition of \$0.7 million, and an impairment charge prior to sale of \$0.9 million.

 Loss on Disposition of Assets - 2022 Dispositions.
-During the year ended December 31, 2022, the Company sold six income properties, including (i) Party City, a single-tenant income property located in Oceanside, New York for \$6.9 million, (ii) the Carpenter Hotel ground lease, a single-tenant income property located in Austin, Texas, which was recorded as a commercial loan investment prior to its disposition, for \$17.1 million, (iii) the multi-tenant Westland Gateway Plaza located in Hialeah, Florida, which was recorded as a commercial loan investment prior to its disposition, for \$22.2 million, (iv) Chuy's, a single-tenant property, located in Jacksonville, Florida for \$5.8 million, (v) Firebirds, a single-tenant property located in Jacksonville, Florida for \$5.5 million, and (vi) 245 Riverside, a multi-tenant office income property located in Jacksonville, Florida for \$23.6 million.
+During the year ended December 31, 2022, the Company sold six income properties, including (i) Party City, a single-tenant income property located in Oceanside, New York for \$6.9 million, (ii) the Carpenter Hotel ground lease, a single-tenant income property located in Austin, Texas, which was recorded as a commercial loan investment prior to its disposition, for \$17.1 million, (iii) the multi-tenant Westland Gateway Plaza located in Hialeah, Florida, which was recorded as a commercial loan investment prior to its disposition, for \$17.1 million, (iii) the multi-tenant Westland Gateway Plaza located in Hialeah, Florida, which was recorded as a commercial loan investment prior to its disposition, for \$22.2 million, (iv) Chuy's, a single-tenant property, located in Jacksonville, Florida for \$5.8 million, (v) Firebirds, a single-tenant property, located in Jacksonville, Florida for \$5.5 million, and (vi) 245 Riverside, a multi-tenant office income property located in Jacksonville, Florida for \$5.6 million.
 The sale of these six properties reflect a total disposition volume of \$81.1 million, resulting in aggregate gains on sales of \$4.7 million.